sbillet/qaware-blog-source/content/posts/vue3.md

 ## Core API typing

-Because Vue 3 is internally built in TypeScript, we can expect the Core API to have solid typings.
+Because Vue 3 is internally built in TypeScript, we can expect the Core API to have solid typings, right?

 ### Component declaration, props